Basis-Theory/basistheory-go/docs/CreateTokenRequest.md

 `func (o *CreateTokenRequest) UnsetFingerprintExpression()`

 UnsetFingerprintExpression ensures that no value is present for FingerprintExpression, not even an explicit nil
+### GetDeduplicateToken

+`func (o *CreateTokenRequest) GetDeduplicateToken() bool`

+GetDeduplicateToken returns the DeduplicateToken field if non-nil, zero value otherwise.

+### GetDeduplicateTokenOk

+`func (o *CreateTokenRequest) GetDeduplicateTokenOk() (*bool, bool)`

+GetDeduplicateTokenOk returns a tuple with the DeduplicateToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeduplicateToken

+`func (o *CreateTokenRequest) SetDeduplicateToken(v bool)`

+SetDeduplicateToken sets DeduplicateToken field to given value.

+### HasDeduplicateToken

+`func (o *CreateTokenRequest) HasDeduplicateToken() bool`

+HasDeduplicateToken returns a boolean if a field has been set.

+### SetDeduplicateTokenNil

+`func (o *CreateTokenRequest) SetDeduplicateTokenNil(b bool)`

+ SetDeduplicateTokenNil sets the value for DeduplicateToken to be an explicit nil

+### UnsetDeduplicateToken
+`func (o *CreateTokenRequest) UnsetDeduplicateToken()`

+UnsetDeduplicateToken ensures that no value is present for DeduplicateToken, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)